temporalio/documentation/docs/cloud/introduction/pricing.md

 **Child Workflows**

-- The parent Workflow spawning a Child Workflow results in one action and the execution of the Child Workflow results in one action.
+- The parent Workflow spawning a Child Workflow results in one action and the execution of the Child Workflow results in one Action.

 **Activities**